BecayeSoft/BecayeSoft/README.md

 - 👋 Hi, I’m @BecayeSoft
-- 👀 I’m interested in Web and Mobile Development
+- 👀 I’m interested in Web, Mobile Development and Machine Learning
 - 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on Angular projects
 - 📫 How to reach me: baldebecaye10@gmail.com